ozadr1an/Spuds/README.md

 * 12VDC+ terminals are located behind.

 ####USB
-Choice of USB Connector (only one can be installed):
+Choice of USB Connector (only one can be installed).
+The Type-B connector is a good choice for long cable runs, as you can easily acquire heavily sheilded thick gauge USB cables as used for Printers.
+Micro-USB is perhaps a good choice if a small compact connection is required, or for interconnection to another controller system such as a tablet or RPi:
 * Micro-USB B Connector
 * Type-B USB Connector